A Beginner's Guide To Artist Alley: What To Bring

-We use the Square card reader because it's easy to operate and provides you with great analytical data for tracking sales.
+We use the Square Readers because they’re easy to operate and provides you with great analytical data for tracking sales.
 They also have an offline mode feature which is handy for when there's no signal in the convention hall.
-Just be sure to use this feature with caution.

-The reader is $10 if you purchase it at a store, but Square will reimburses you with an instant $10 credit after you enter a code online.
-Right now Amazon is selling the reader for $7.99.
-So not only will the $10 credit still apply, you'll get to pocket an extra $3!
+The older reader is $10 if you purchase it at a store, but Square will reimburse you with an instant $10 credit after you enter a code online.
+Right now Amazon is selling the reader for less than $10, so not only do you get it at a discount, you can pocket some extra change too!

 There are plenty of card reader options to choose from so do your research and pick one that works best for you!

-We pack an Emergency box for every convention because anything and everything can happen and you want to be prepared.
-This box contains basic items such as scissors, tape, paper, pens, sharpies to random tools such as a screwdriver, zip-ties, Advil, band-aids etc.
+We pack an Emergency Kit for every convention because anything and everything can happen and you want to be prepared.
+This box contains basic items such as scissors, tape, post-its, pens, sharpies - to random tools such as a cutting pliers, zip-ties, Advil, band-aids etc.

-The multi level trays of this tackle box are useful to store small items such as paper clips, pencils, erasers, band aids etc. While the bottom compartment can store larger items such as scissors, duck tape, and a pack of zip ties
+The multi level trays of the tackle box are useful to store small items such as paper clips, pencils, erasers, band aids etc. While the bottom compartment can store larger items such as scissors, duck tape, and a pack of zip ties.

 An art portfolio flip book